jungvonmatt/contentful-migrations/README.md

 ### content

-Transfer content from one contentful environment to another
+Transfer content from one contentful environment to another.<br/>
+This command will not overwrite existing content unless you say so.

+##### Optional Arguments

+`--diff`: Manually choose skip/overwrite for every conflicting content.<br/>
+`--force`: No manual diffing.
+Overwrites all conflicting entries/assets.

 ```bash
 npx migrations content --source-env <environment>  --dest-env <environment>  --content-type <content-type>